mahendra1290/classroom/README.md

 # classroom
- classroom web app to share notes submit assignments
+ classroom web app to share notes and submit assignments of classroom given by teachers

+ ## for student